Critical Thinking and Writing for Postgraduate Students

 Module 5 – Citation and Referencing

-Participants will learn effective citation and referencing techniques to avoid plagiarism while balancing convention with creativity.
-The module will cover various referencing styles and the use of reference management software.
+Participants will learn how to effectively cite and reference sources without plagiarising, and at the same time balance convention with creativity.
+The module covers various referencing styles and the use of reference management software.

 Module 6 – Navigating the Scientific Publishing Cycle

-Participants will learn the steps of the scientific publishing cycle and how to navigate them.
-Topics include defining the focus and contribution of a manuscript, developing a working title and abstract, identifying suitable journals, understanding the peer review process, responding to reviewer comments, and increasing visibility as authors in their field.
+Participants will learn about the steps of the scientific publishing cycle and how to navigate them.
+Topics include: defining the focus and contribution of a manuscript; developing a working title and abstract; identifying suitable journals; understanding the peer review process; responding to reviewer comments; and increasing one’s visibility as an author in a given field.

 Testimonials